Production of Avengers: Infinity War and Avengers: Endgame: Titles

-After announcing the titles of the films as Avengers: Infinity War, Part 1 and Part 2, Feige explained that these were chosen because of the shared elements between the films.
-However, he felt they would be "two distinct" films, not one story split across two films.
-Anthony Russo reiterated this, saying the two films were "very very different from one another.
+Despite announcing the films as Avengers: Infinity War – Part 1 and Part 2, Feige said they would be "two distinct" projects with shared elements, not one story split across two films.
+Anthony Russo reiterated this in April 2016, saying the two films were "very very different from one another.
 It's not a part one and part two scenario, necessarily.
 They're just two different expressions.
 I think it creates a misconception that we're shooting them at the same time."
-As such, in early May 2016, the Russos revealed that they would retitle the two films, to further remove this misconception.
+The next month, the Russos said the films would be renamed to remove this misconception.
+In July, Marvel shortened the first film's title to Avengers: Infinity War and left the second untitled.

-In July 2016, Marvel announced that Part 1 would simply be known as Avengers: Infinity War, while Part 2 would be referred to as the Untitled Avengers film until a new title was chosen.
-Anthony Russo stated that the title of the second film would not be revealed "for quite some time", with Feige and the Russo brothers indicating the title was being withheld as it would give away plot details for Infinity War and the sequel.
-In April 2018, Feige stated that the title of the second film had been withheld for so long because Marvel wanted to focus on Infinity War first, since the announcement of the two films had drawn attention away from Age of Ultron which had not yet been released at that time.
-Feige now felt that this approach had backfired due to the discussion regarding the title getting "entirely out of hand" and generating high expectations which the actual title would not be able to live up to.
-That December, with the release of the second film's first trailer, the title was revealed to be Avengers: Endgame.
+Anthony Russo said the second title would not be revealed for "quite some time".
+Feige and the Russo brothers indicated that it was being withheld to avoid giving away plot details.
+In April 2018, Feige said Marvel chose to withhold the title for so long because they did not want to take the focus away from Infinity War, which happened to Age of Ultron when the next two films were announced before that one was released.
+Feige felt this approach had backfired due to speculation about the title getting "entirely out of hand" and generating high expectations which the actual title could not live up to.
+That December, the first trailer for the second film was released and revealed its title to be Avengers: Endgame.
+The film was previously referred to internally as Avengers: Infinity Gauntlet, which star Zoe Saldaña accidentally revealed in 2017.